EdS0ng/Ionic-YoutubeMusicPlayer/readme.md

 - The server is independent from the www folder and must be deployed before you can use the app.

-- For Heroku deployment, simply follow the normal heroku deployment, the Procfile will take care of installing ffmpeg.
+- For Heroku deployment, follow the normal heroku deployment procedure, with the exception that before pushing to heroku master, run `heroku buildpacks:add https://github.com/jonathanong/heroku-buildpack-ffmpeg-latest.git`.

 - After deployment, you will have to put the domain into www/app/socket/socket.js and www/app/player/playerCtrl.js